 For example, newcomers often take a while to grasp workplace culture in Canada.
 She provides career counselling on topics like:

 - Small talk

 - Résumé formatting

 Cultural differences can be deal-breakers that prolong or even ruin a newcomer’s job search.

 Employers are generally looking for individuals who will be a great addition to their teams—not just in terms of their talent, but also in terms of their social skills.
 Finding a worker who can build great rapport with other colleagues, and other professional contacts, is important.
 But newcomers might not be aware of subtle traits that are valued in Canada.

 “Cultural differences may prevent employers from hiring internationally trained individuals,” says Claudia.
 “For example: In South America, it is common to interrupt conversations to demonstrate engagement.
 However, that might come across as rude when participating in a Canadian interview.”

-Another problem is that employers do not recognize degrees from international colleges and universities.
-In some cases, all you need is a credential evaluation
+Another problem is that some employers do not recognize degrees from international colleges and universities.
+In these cases, you might need a credential evaluation

 You can start by learning what your degree might be worth in Canada using a Degree Equivalency Tool; then, you can start an application to receive a verified credential evaluation that employers trust and value from World Education Services.